KeirLoire/topwar-chat-spy/doc/websocket_guide.md

 ## A. How do I get the websocket of the game?

 I used a packet listening tool called HttpCanary, that's where I discovered that the game is using websockets.
+Not the best approach but you get the idea.

 1. Install HttpCanary app.